An Empirical Study of Machine Learning Robustness and Scalability for Imbalanced Tabular Clinical Data in Emergency and Critical Care: Methods

 \subsubsection{eICU Collaborative Research Database (eICU-CRD)}

 To complement the single-center MIMIC-IV-ED data and assess model robustness across multiple institutions, the eICU-CRD was utilized.
 It contains circa 200,000 ICU stays collected from multiple hospitals across the United States~\cite{pollard2019eicu}.
-This multicenter dataset includes patient demographics, vital signs, laboratory measurements, clinical interventions, and outcomes, providing a broad context to evaluate the robustness of models across diverse hospital settings and patient demographics.
+This multi-center dataset includes patient demographics, vital signs, laboratory measurements, clinical interventions, and outcomes, providing a broad context to evaluate the robustness of models across diverse hospital settings and patient demographics.

 The prediction tasks closely mirrored those defined for MIMIC-IV-ED to enable cross-dataset comparisons of methods appropriately.
-These included mortality risk prediction, and patient disposition, such as ICU discharge, transfer, or death, etc. Maintaining comparable prediction tasks allows direct assessment of model performance under differing data distributions, class imbalances, and institutional practices.
+These included length of stay prediction, and patient disposition, such as ICU discharge, transfer, or death, etc. Maintaining comparable prediction tasks allows direct assessment of model performance under differing data distributions, class imbalances, and institutional practices.

 Preprocessing and feature engineering followed the same principles applied to the prior dataset, including handling of missing values, normalization of continuous variables, and one-hot encoding of categorical variables.
 Stratified sampling preserved class distributions across training, validation, and test splits.
 Detailed descriptions of feature extraction, dataset assembly, and preprocessing for the eICU database are provided in Appendix~\ref{appendix:preprocessing_eicu}.